brickpool/logo/extras/docs/RefManual.md

 Returns a `0` on success or an `Error` code (see Errors Code List [below](#error-codes)).

 ## <a name="security-functions"></a>API - Security functions
-The password protects the circuit program in LOGO!.
-Editing values and parameters, or viewing the circuit program in LOGO!, or uploading the circuit program from LOGO! is only possible after you have entered the password.
+The password protects the circuit program in _LOGO!_.
+Editing values and parameters, or viewing the circuit program in _LOGO!_, or uploading the circuit program from _LOGO!_ is only possible after you have entered the password.

 __Note:__ Depending on the protection level, each library function is checked before the command can be executed.
 Regardless of the protection level, diagnostic functions and reading of the variable table are possible.